chaos-genius/chaosgenius-docs/docs/Setup/aws_setup.md

 ## Step 5: Start the containers

-1. Bring containers to life with:
+1. For Default Installation, bring containers to life with:
     ```sudo docker-compose up```

     Or you can use the detached mode, which is preferable on servers as it allows the containers to run in the background.